 Do you and your family have questions about reverse mortgages?
-Find the answers in three new consumer guides from the National Reverse Mortgage Lenders Association.
+Find the answers in three consumer guides from the National Reverse Mortgage Lenders Association.

 Reverse mortgages are a versatile financial tool that nearly a million homeowners have used to age-in-place, and for other reasons.
 However, like any financial product, reverse mortgages should be considered carefully before deciding whether to obtain one.